TheGorox/goroxels-server/readme.md

 # Goroxels
 It is a server repository.
 Client one is here: [goroxels-client](https://github.com/TheGorox/goroxels-client)
+Also, the online version of the site is here: [goroxels.ru](https://goroxels.ru)
 ## What?
 Where am I?
 This is the repository of the best pixels ever made - Goroxels!!
 Many ideas are taken from other sites, leaving only best - by the Goroh's opinion!
 ## I just want to launch
 Anyways, you have to install [node.js](https://nodejs.org/en/), LTS.
 Clone this rep, evaluate `npm install` in console, then `npm start`, that's it!
 You can access goroxels at http://localhost
 ## Wanna changes
 ### Requirements: